ConnorDonegan/connordonegan.github.io/Research.markdown

 <small><i> Florida Historical Quarterly </i> (2019)</small>
 <br/>

 Under the State of Florida’s convict leasing program (1877-1919) approximately 14,000 Floridians and visitors served sentences of hard labor at the pain of the lash.
-This article, which began as a master’s thesis at UBC, draws on over four decades of reports on the prison system by its administrators in the Florida Department of Agriculture, geographic sentencing data, data on prisoner characteristics, minutes from the Board of Pardons, and additional materials held in the Convict Lease Subject Files in the Florida State Archives.
+This article draws on over four decades of reports on the prison system by its administrators in the Florida Department of Agriculture, geographic sentencing data, data on prisoner characteristics, minutes from the Board of Pardons, and additional materials held in the Convict Lease Subject Files in the Florida State Archives.
 The study engages with a number of questions revolving around the inter-connected themes of forced labor, industrial interests, violence, disability, and racial ideology. <a href="{{ site.baseurl }}/florida/">Read more</a>
 <center>
 <img src="/assets/FHQ-cover-photo.jpg" alt="Florida Historical Quarterly cover" style="width:33%">
 </center>